 Charles has extensive experience in workplace investigations, both in the Court and in previous roles, in particular as the Australian Public Service Board’s manager of Grievances and Appeals in NSW.

 His qualifications include a Bachelor of Arts (Honours) and Master of Labour Law and Relations, both from Sydney University.

-She has tertiary qualifications in law, psychology, mediation and management and maintains a NSW practicing certificate as a solicitor.
-She is a panel member with NSW Law Society and has developed pilot mediation programs for Local, District and Federal Magistrates Courts.
+Paula holds tertiary qualifications in law, psychology, mediation and management and maintains a NSW practicing certificate as a solicitor.
+She chairs both professional development and practice committees for the Resolution Institute, the peak membership body for dispute resolvers in Australia and New Zealand.
+She has developed pilot mediation programs for Local, District and Federal Magistrates Courts.

 Graeme Sharp is based in Christchurch, New Zealand and has over 30 years’ human resources experience, specialising in HR advice, policy development and organisational development for a wide range of clients ranging from multi-national corporations, government departments to small business enterprises.

 He was a Director for 15 years at The New Zealand Institute of Management (NZIM) Executive Staff Course, recognised as the premier management and professional development programme in New Zealand.
 He also conducted the programme in Fiji and Australia.

 Graeme is well known for his practical pragmatic approach to solving employment issues whilst observing cultural norms.
 Graeme is recognised for solving employment relations issues and has significant experience in workplace mediation and dispute resolution.
 Graeme’s innovative thinking, strategic skills and ability to develop excellent communication lines and relationships with clients makes Graeme a much sought after consultant.